Updates in Hospice and Palliative Medicine and Intensive Physician Board Review Course

 This activity is targeted to physicians and fellows as a board review course for the Hospice and Palliative Medicine Board Certification, though some Advanced Practice Nurses may find the information beneficial.

 The recording of the live Board Review Course will be available on-demand.
 This option includes online access to the recorded sessions, PowerPoint Slides, Test Questions and Answer Bank.
 This recording features audio/video files of the Course presentations that you can download and watch at your convenience.
-The 2018 Board Review Course recording will be available in late September 2018.
+The 2019 Board Review Course recording will be available by October 1, 2019.
 No CME or MOC credits are available for this option.
 See Registration Information, below, for instructions and applicable fees.

 Caring for the cancer patient in the advanced stages of disease is particularly challenging to the healthcare team.
 It requires attending to the many dimensions of care including medical, psychosocial, ethical, and spiritual needs.
 In its 14th year, the Updates in Hospice and Palliative Medicine and Physician Intensive Board Review Course will continue to offer healthcare professionals with educational updates to help them successfully incorporate new information into practice and take the board certification examination.
 Physicians, fellows and advanced nurse practitioners will gain the knowledge and competence pertaining to symptom and pain management, issues facing patients at end-of life, and effective communication techniques to implement into clinical practice.